 In the 1980s, parts of the Daintree were subdivided, with more than 1,000 lots allocated for private sale and development.
 Thirty-five years on, without basic infrastructure such as mains power or water, life in this remote part of far north Queensland can be as harsh as it is beautiful for its occupants.

-On the 1 May this year, Solomon performed a special Welcome to Country ceremony on what has long been known as “Lot 46”, a freehold, 28-hectare block of land north of the Daintree River that was bought by Rainforest Rescue in 2010.
+On the 1 May this year, Solomon performed a special Welcome to Country ceremony on what has long been known as “Lot 46”, a freehold block, which is just under 28 hectares of land which sits north of the Daintree River and was bought by Rainforest Rescue in 2010.

 Founded in 1999, the nonprofit organisation’s mission is to buy back blocks of land in the Daintree and, in partnership with local Indigenous people, regenerate them into natural rainforest habitat.
 After Solomon’s Smoking Ceremony, Lot 46 was renamed “Kurranji Bubu”, Cassowary Land in Kuku Yalanji language.

 “Our Mother Earth is a spirit too and we learn to connect with it.
 She wants to look after us, but we need to look after her too.”

 Rainforest Rescue’s chief executive, Branden Barber, says that working with Indigenous traditional owners is paramount to their success.